roberthowton/academic-kickstart/content/course-hylomorphism/_index.md

 ## Course Description

-Aristotle famously endorses _hylomorphism_, the thesis that "substances" are composites of form (_morphê, eidos_) and matter (_hulê_).
+Aristotle famously endorses _hylomorphism_, the thesis that "substances" are composites of form (_morphê_, _eidos_) and matter (_hulê_).
 Initially, Aristotle seems to have proposed a hylomorphic conception of substance to deal with certain challenges to the possibility of change, in particular _substantial_ change, in which there comes to be a human or a house from what was not one before.
 But the impact of this thesis on Aristotle's thought extends far beyond the resolution of these challenges, influencing most crucially his theory of being in _Metaphysics_ Z, his explanation of life in _De Anima_, and the whole of the biological theory he develops in the _Parts_ and _Generation of Animals_.

 This course will be an in-depth examination of Aristotle's hylomorphism, its theoretical motivations, and its philosophical difficulties.
 We will read widely from Aristotle's works in metaphysics and natural science, while drawing on both recent scholarly and neo-Aristotelian treatments of Aristotle's account of substance.